-I’ve created a few examples of things to include in the bags.
-For this one, I would also include a card that tells them to get dressed up like a business man and create a character.
-Then they need to pretend they have to finish up one last job before the clock strikes midnight.
+• Stick on mustaches with a card that tells them to get dressed up like a business man and create a character.
+Then have them pretend to finish up one last job before the clock strikes midnight.
 I don’t know about your kids but mine are great with impressions and accents.
 They will use their imagination and put on a fun little show for the whole family.
-When they get bored with that, the watch (found in the favor section of Party City) is a puzzle that they have to try to get the silver balls in to the holes.
-But you know Dad will end up with the mustache on and a fake French accent…

-This next bag would include some “party animals” and a cd of our favorite dance songs.
+• Some “party animals” (plastic animal toys with some metallic garland around their neck) and a cd (or Spotify playlist) of our favorite dance songs.
 It would tell them to get their dance on.
 Then we would try to guess, if animals danced, which animal would be the best dancer.
 Come on, this is good for at least 10 minutes, right?

 • Another bag could say something like “Waiting for midnight sucks” and then we would drink root beer floats.
 I get it.
 Totally unclassy use of the word suck.
 But its a play on words.
 But you can totally use another word if your family doesn’t say suck.
 The activities are a mix of things the kids can do together, and a few for us to do with them.
 There are things for them to do by themselves and for them to be imaginative together.
 I always over do it on the treats though.
 One or two max is really all you need!
 When they are full, close them up and hide them in your closet so the little vultures can’t try to shake them and hold them up to the light to see what is inside…Your kids will LOVE these New Year’s Eve Countdown bags!
 They are a quick and easy way to keep you family entertained on New Year’s Eve.
 This was originally posted on December 20, 2012.
 I’ve left one old photo so if you are coming over from Pinterest you aren’t all, “Hold up, wait a minute.”

 Images except for the last one by Bleudog Fotography